openforcefield/openforcefield.org/content/community/news/science-updates/2024-03-26_sage_220/index.md

 ## Sulfamides
 In Sage 2.0.0 and 2.1.0, often sulfamide groups show a greatly reduced N-S-N angle and both greatly reduced and slightly increased N-S=O angles.
-In Sage 2.2.0, this issue has been fixed.
+In Sage 2.2.0, this issue has been fixed, as can be seen below.

 ![image](sulfamides_struc.jpg)